Last updated on August 15th, 2026 at 11:09 am

 Most convertible note disputes do not come from bad-faith investors.
 They come from drafting decisions that looked harmless at the time.

 The biggest pattern is the maturity mismatch.
-As one breakdown of common convertible note traps puts it, if you believe you will raise a Series A in 18 months and you take a note with an 18-month maturity, you are playing with fire.
+If you believe you will raise a Series A in 18 months and you take a note with an 18-month maturity, you are playing with fire.
 A single month of delay turns a healthy fundraise into a debt event.
 The fix is to push for a maturity that runs 6 to 12 months beyond your projected priced-round close, not exactly to it.

 Other patterns that come up often: stacking multiple notes with different caps and discounts without modelling the cumulative dilution, accepting full ratchet anti-dilution clauses where weighted average is the fair market standard, agreeing to guaranteed returns or cash-interest payments that effectively turn the instrument into debt rather than deferred equity, and silent or unfavourable conversion mechanics if no qualified financing closes by maturity.
 These are exactly the kinds of provisions we cover in our piece on the clauses that quietly slash a startup’s valuation.